Amraha-Anwar/Learn_prompt-n-context-engineering/03_Prompt&Context_together.md

 # 5. How **Prompt** and **Context** Engineering Work Together

-The most powerful results from LLMs don't come from using just a good prompt *or* good context—they come from expertly combining both.
+The most powerful results from LLMs don't come from using just a good prompt *or* good context they come from expertly combining both.
 They are two sides of the same coin, working together to achieve a specific outcome.

 Think of the process as a relay race: **Context** runs the first leg, setting up the entire situation, and **Prompt** runs the final leg, directing the specific action.